 This screen allows you to configure other settings, such as Scheduling Options and Advanced Options.
 These can be left untouched for this example.

 When you're ready to export your pages, click Confirm & Run Export.

 Step 4: Download the Exported WordPress Pages

 The export process will begin.
 Once it finishes, it will provide options to download the exported file in the format you specified (CSV by default).
-You also have the option to download a Bundle file, which has instructions that WP All Import can use to import the pages back into WordPress.
+You also have the option to download a Bundle file, which has instructions that WP All Import can use when importing the pages back into WordPress.

 That's it.
-That's the basic version of how you export WordPress pages from your site using WP All Export.
+That's the basic version of how you export WordPress pages from your website using WP All Export.

 Export WordPress Pages – Advanced Topics